troclaux/notes/aws.md

 ## Consolidated Billing

+- when enabled, combine billing for multiple aws accounts into one

+- no extra cost to use
+- get discounts:
+  - volume discounts applied across accounts (e.g. data transfer, s3 storage)
-- when enabled, combine usage across all aws accounts in the aws organization to share
+  - RI discount sharing: AWS organizations share Reserved Instance discounts across all accounts in the organization
-  - volume pricing
-  - reserved instances
   - savings plans discounts

 ## Control Tower